nishantml/profiles-rest-api/README.md

 - We can restrict the user to update and delete his own profile and we can do that using Django Permission Class

 ``chmod +x deploy/*.sh``

+``curl -sL https://raw.githubusercontent.com/nishantml/profiles-rest-api/master/deploy/setup.sh | sudo bash -`` // to setup our server on aws

+- Now go to setting.py which is in your project and search for ALLOWED_HOSTS this is the setting which enable access via specific domain name its security features to make sure that if somebody just finds a random ip address for our server they can;t access the application unless they use a valid host name.